RSDKModding/RSDKv4-Decompilation/README.md

 # Server
 The multiplayer server requires Python 3.8 or later.
 You can download Python [here](https://www.python.org/downloads/).
-To use the server, open Command Prompt in the folder [Server.py](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation/blob/main/Server/Server.py) is located in, then run the command `py -3 Server.py [local IPv4 address] [port] debug`.
+To use the server, open Command Prompt in the folder [Server.py](./Server/Server.py) is located in, then run the command `py -3 Server.py [local IPv4 address] [port] debug`.
 You can find your local IPv4 address using the command `ipconfig`.
-Note that the CPP server found in the Server folder in the repo has been deprecated and no longer works.
+Note that the C++ server found in the `Server` folder has been deprecated and no longer works.
 It has been kept in the repo for reference purposes.

 # FAQ
-### Q: I'm using an RSDK file from Sonic Origins and there's no audio, what's wrong?
-A: Sonic Origins doesn't have any music or sound effects contained in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
-You can fix this by simply inserting the audio files from the mobile versions of the games.

-### Q: I'm using an RSDK file from Sonic Origins and the main menu and pause screen won't load, what's wrong?
-A: Similar issue to above, Origins removes some of the assets from the original mobile versions' menus.
-Also similar to above, the fix is to insert those files from the mobile versions.

-### Q: The screen is tearing, how do I fix it?
-A: Try turning on VSync in settings.ini.

-### Q: I found a bug!
-A: Submit an issue in the issues tab and we _might_ fix it in the main branch.
-Don't expect any future releases, however.

-### Q: Will you do a decompilation for Sonic CD (2011)?
-A: I already have!
-You can find it [here](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation).
+You can find the FAQ [here](./FAQ.md).

-### Q: Will you do a decompilation for Sonic Mania?
-A: I already have!
-You can find the source code for Sonic Mania [here](https://github.com/Rubberduckycooly/Sonic-Mania-Decompilation) and RSDKv5 which is used to run it [here](https://github.com/Rubberduckycooly/RSDKv5-Decompilation).

 # Special Thanks
-* [Chuli](https://github.com/MGRich) for helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project.
+* [st×tic](https://github.com/stxticOVFL) for helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project.
-* The Weigman for creating the header you see up here along with similar assets.
+* [The Weigman](https://github.com/TheWeigman) for creating the header you see up here along with similar assets.
 * Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine) for being supportive of me and for giving me a place to show off these things that I've found.

 # Contact: